lextoumbourou/notes/slipbox/Lua Metatables.md

-Tags: #Lua #Programming

----

-# Metatables (Lua)

-Since in Lua, everything is a [[tables (Lua)]], metatables are a paradigm that lets you change the behaviour of a table, using another table.
+In Lua, since everything is a tables, metatables are a paradigm that lets you change the behaviour of a table, using another table.
 For example, you can define the behaviour when 2 tables are added together using the `+` operator by defining a metatable with an  `__add` method.
 This is similar to the concept of [[magic methods (Python)]], though in Python magic methods are defined on instance's class.

 In this example, I'm defining addition as the sum of all keys in the left-most table